hashicorp/go-tfe/docs/CONTRIBUTING.md

 ## Generating Mocks
 Ensure you have installed the [mockgen](https://github.com/golang/mock) tool.

 You'll need to generate mocks if an existing endpoint method is modified or a new method is added.
-To generate mocks, simply run `./generate_mocks.sh` If you're adding a new API resource to go-tfe, you'll need to add the command to `generate_mocks.sh`.
+To generate mocks, simply run `./generate_mocks.sh`.

+If you're adding a new API resource to go-tfe, you'll need to add a new command to `generate_mocks.sh`.
 For example if someone creates `example_resource.go`, you'll add:

 ```
 mockgen -source=example_resource.go -destination=mocks/example_resource_mocks.go -package=mocks
 ```

-Alternatively, you can use the Makefile target `mocks` to automate the steps:
+You can also use the Makefile target `mocks` to add the new command:

 ```
 FILENAME=example_resource.go make mocks